ioannisa/SecuredAndroidPersistence/README.md

 | Double    | No                 | Yes                            |
 | String    | No                 | Yes                           |
 | Custom Objects (e.g., Data Classes) | No | Yes                  |

+This approach ensures that encrypted data remains secure, while unencrypted data is only serialized when necessary, optimizing performance and storage.

 ### Deleting Preferences with PersistManager
 You can delete preferences using the `delete` function from inside the PersistManager or utilize the delete functions of the equivalent storage types like that: